irisdaniaj/model_merging/README.md

 - [ ] merge the finetuned tinybert with pretrained unfinetuned bert base --> save hyperparameters and wieghts(how the hell do i merge them?)
 - [ ] run infernce on datasets using bert base
 - [ ] run inference on datasets using merge model
-- [ ] comprare the two models (comparison in terms of metrics and flops )
+- [ ] comprare the two models (comparison in terms of metrics and flops (are flops the most suitable choice here?))
 - [ ] remember to create the environment .txt
 - [ ] In the report justify why I choose BERT Base and TinyBERT. also table with number of paramters of the BERT models that i can find.
 - [ ] justify why I choose those datasets.